chrismchampion/xjtlu/cse104-data-structures/assessments/assessment-1/README.md

 ## Marking & Weightage
 Criteria of marking: correctness 60%, documentation, conciseness, quality and efficiency of the data structures/algorithms used/developed 40%.
 This assignment: 10% of the overall marks.

+# GenericList<E> Class

+The **GenericList<E>** class defines the following methods:

+## +findMaxMin(int a, int b) : List<E>

+Parameters: <E> type parameter; declared before return type for working with List collection elements, int a, int b parameters; find the “a-th” max value and “b-th” min value.
+Return type: List (of E elements)

+A new List object “newList” is initialized with the elements of the List that calls the method.
+This is to preserve the contents of the GenericList object that calls this method.
+Another List of elements “returnList” is created for holding max/min values.
+The “newList” object is passed to the Java Collection Framework’s sort() method as a parameter and sorts its elements in ascending order.
+Since all three GenericLists are type-bound to wrapper classes that implement the Comparable<T> interface, Collections.sort() can be utilized and offers similar performance to a mergesort.
+Next E max/min objects are initialized with null and the int a/b parameters are checked for validity.
+If valid, the “a-th” largest and “b-th” smallest element  are retrieved from “newList” and assigned to E max/E min.
+Finally, E max and E min values are both added to “returnList” and the List is returned.

+## +reverse() : List<E>

+Parameters: None
+Return type: List (of E elements)

+Similar to findMaxMin(), a new List object is created to preserve the original list.
+The “newList” object is passed as a parameter to the Collection Framework’s reverse() method, which reverses the elements of the specified list in linear time. “newList” is then passed to **removeDuplicates()** and returned.

+## -removeDuplicates(List) : List

+Parameters: List (of E elements)
+Return type: List (of E elements)

+Private class method used in the reverse() and containList() methods.
+A new LinkedHashSet is initialized with the passed-in List object’s elements.
+The Set is then returned as a new ArrayList.
+All duplicate elements of the passed-in list are removed in the LinkedHashSet, since collections that implement the Set<E> interface cannot contain duplicate elements.
+LinkedHashSet defines a doubly-linked list and was chosen for its performance, which is comparable to List’s add, contains, and remove operations (constant time; O(1)), and because it stores elements in the order of their insertion.
+For example, HashSet and TreeSet also remove duplicate elements, but HashSet stores elements in random order.
+TreeSet maintains order, but is slower because of the sorting operation it performs upon element insertion.

+## +containList(List) : Boolean

+Parameters: List (of E elements)
+Return type: Boolean

+This method applies a similar strategy as previously stated, using the removeDuplicates() and Collections.sort() methods.
+As per this assignment’s requirements, the method prints the passed-in list’s elements (without duplicates) to the console before returning true or false.
+The Collections.containsAll(Collection<?> c) method is used to generate the Boolean return value and returns true if the GenericList that calls the containList() method contains all of the elements in the passed-in list.

+## TestGenericList Class
+The **TestGenericList class** reads from and writes to instances of GenericList.
+The class contains three instances of GenericList, each with a different type parameter (ensures type-safety at runtime by enabling compiler to perform type checking at compile time): GenericList<Integer>, GenericList<String>, GenericList<Boolean>.
+Elements can be added to the lists manually via the console by selecting the “add values” option in the console menu.
+User input is parsed from String to Integer (if possible) and added to the <Integer> list, String to Boolean (if possible) and added to the <Boolean> list.
+Otherwise, added to the <String> list.
+This class tests the findMaxMin(), reverse(), and containList() methods from the GenericList class.
+The methods can be tested with values input by the user in the console, or with hard-coded values from the Assignment 1 task sheet by choosing the “run with demo data” option from the console menu.
+Finally, the class contains several print() methods to help maintain the format of console output either when a user enters data manually, or modifies the hard-coded values within the runDemo() method.